henrikdchristensen/SDU-Data-Mining-Exam/README.md

 # README

-This project uses two different data generation programs to create clustered datasets:
+Two different data generation tools is used to create clustered datasets:

 - Most datasets are generated using **MDCGen** ([Link](https://link.springer.com/article/10.1007/s00357-019-9312-3)), which is very efficient for large-scale, high-dimensional data using MATLAB.
 - The other program used is **Artificial Cluster** ([Link](https://doi.org/10.36227/techrxiv.19091330.v1)), which offers more flexibility in terms of cluster shapes (e.g., creation of Bezier curves).
 However, note that I have not been successful in generating datasets larger than 1 million data points with this program.
 For larger datasets, use **MDCGen**.